MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/demand-planning/rolling-forecasts.md

 ---
 title: Rolling forecasts
-description: This article provides information about rolling forecasts, which let you establish a regular schedule for your time series to automatically update and extend their forecast horizon based on the latest data and assumptions.
+description: This article provides information about rolling forecasts.
+Rolling forecasts let you establish a regular schedule that your time series follow to automatically update and extend their forecast horizon.
 author: t-benebo
 ms.author: benebotg
 ms.reviewer: kamaybac